-Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration The remuneration for CEO is determined taking into consideration (a) his/her qualifications; (b) salary range for the rank and position; (c) result of a commissioned Banking Industry Compensation Survey; (d) budget; and (e) other factors which affect compensation The remuneration to four (4) exect determined taking into consideration qualifications; (b) salary range for the position; (c) result of a commissioned Industry Compensation Survey; (d) budget other factors which affect compensation (2) Variable remuneration Not Applicable Not Applicable (3) Per diem allowance Not Applicable Not Applicable (4) Bonus The Bonus is based on the Bank's policy under PNB Board Resolution No. 12/07-24-09 of July 24, 2009 (re: "Amendment to the Compensation and Benefit Policy for Officers") PNB Board Resolution No. 12/07-24-09 of July 2009 (re: "Amendment to the Compensation a

-(5) Stock Options and other financial instruments Not Applicable Not Applicable (6) Others (specify) Not Applicable Not Applicable
+Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration The remuneration for CEO is determined taking into consideration (a) his/her qualifications; (b) salary range for the rank and position; (c) result of a commissioned Banking Industry Compensation Survey; (d) budget; and (e) other factors which affect compensation The remuneration to four (4) executives is determined taking into consideration (a) their qualifications; (b) salary range for the rank and position; (c) result of a commissioned Banking Industry Compensation Survey; (d) budget; and (e) other factors which affect compensation (2) Variable remuneration Not Applicable Not Applicable (3) Per diem allowance Not Applicable Not Applicable (4) Bonus The Bonus is based on the Bank's policy under PNB Board Resolution No. 12/07-24-09 of July 24, 2009 (re: "Amendment to the Compensation and Benefit Policy for Officers") The Bonus is based on the Bank's policy under PNB Board Resolution No. 12/07-24-09 of July 24, 2009 (re: "Amendment to the Compensation and Benefit Policy for Officers") (5) (5) Stock Options and other financial instruments Not Applicable (6) Others (specify) Not Applicable Not Applicable Not Applicable